Shamanic Healing Wheels - Part 2

 We all know what a tree looks like, we can describe it easily enough - it has a stem, branches, leaves, and so on.

-However, there is such a diversity of tree forms that it's impossible to actually say universally what a tree looks like.
+However, there's such a diversity of tree forms that it's impossible to actually say universally what a tree looks like.

 Medicine Wheels are pretty much like trees.
 They have a common set of basic characteristics.

-They are all round, they all honor the 4 directions and they all have a center.
-Other than that, there are many different designs and interpretations.
+They are all round in shape.
+They all honor the 4 directions and they all have a center.
+Other than that, there're many different designs and interpretations.

 The one thing that they have in common is that they take one on an inward journey which spirals us up to God, the Great Spirit.